 The Company provides management services to its customers which are generally provided continuously over the contract period.
 Accordingly, the services in these contracts generally represent a single performance obligation.
-Fees charged for managing mutual funds are recognised as revenue rateably as the services are provided.
+Fees charged for managing mutual funds are recognised as revenue in accordance with the management fee rate of each fund as the services are provided.